mekh/nestjs-undici/README.md

 Dispatcher selection logic inside the service:

-- If a custom `dispatcher` is provided in the config, it is always used (and optionally wrapped by `RetryAgent` when `retry` is enabled).
+- If a custom `dispatcher` is provided in the service config (module options), it is always used and will be wrapped by `RetryAgent` when `retry` is enabled.
+- If a custom `dispatcher` is provided per request (via request options), it is used as-is and is not wrapped.
+You are responsible for its lifecycle.
 - If `pool` is `false`, a new `Agent` is created per request (no connection reuse).
 This is useful when connecting to the same origin with different TLS configs or when avoiding persistent connections.
 - If `pool` is `true`, a `Pool` is created and cached per origin.
 The TLS config used for the first request to an origin is reused for subsequent requests to the same origin.
-- On module destroy, the custom dispatcher and all created pools are closed.
+- On module destroy, the service-level dispatcher and all created pools are closed.
+Per-request custom dispatchers are not closed by the service.

 ### Retry